deadhedd/obsidian-note-engine/contract.md

 ---

-#### 2.4.7 Design Intent Summary

-This contract exists to enforce the following principles:

-* Jobs describe their own expectations
-* Observed reality beats configured intent
-* Status reporting scales without central knowledge
-* Staleness is a first-class failure mode

-If a job doesn’t state how often it should run, the system cannot know whether silence is acceptable—or a fire alarm.

 ### 2.5 Environment & Paths

+#### 2.5.8 Design Intent Summary

+This contract exists to ensure scripts are:

+* Cron-safe
+* Location-independent
+* Deterministic
+* Portable within the intended host constraints

+If a script works “only when run from the repo root” or “only in my interactive shell”, that is a bug—not a quirk.

+---

 Scripts in `obsidian-note-tools` must execute reliably under cron, interactive shells, and automation contexts.
 Therefore, scripts must treat the runtime environment as **hostile by default** and must not depend on implicit shell state.